prisma/prisma1/docs/1.7/04-Reference/02-Service-Configuration/02-prisma.yml/04-Upgrading-to-1.7.md

 ---
 alias: iquaecuj6b
-description: Update to 1.7
+description: Upgrading to 1.7
 ---

-# Update to 1.7
+# Upgrading to 1.7

 ## Overview